ElGuillermo/HLL_CRCON_Discord_watch_killrate/README.md

   ```

 ## Limitations
+### ⚠️ Plugin config
-⚠️ Any change to these files requires a CRCON rebuild and restart (using the `restart.sh` script) to be taken in account :
+Any change to these files requires a CRCON rebuild and restart (using the `restart.sh` script) to be taken in account :
 - `/root/hll_rcon_tool/custom_tools/common_functions.py`
 - `/root/hll_rcon_tool/custom_tools/common_translations.py`
 - `/root/hll_rcon_tool/custom_tools/watch_killrate.py`
 - `/root/hll_rcon_tool/custom_tools/watch_killrate_config.py`

+### ⚠️ CRCON upgrade
-⚠️ This plugin requires a modification of the `/root/hll_rcon_tool/config/supervisord.conf` file, which originates from the official CRCON depot.
+This plugin requires a modification of the `/root/hll_rcon_tool/config/supervisord.conf` original CRCON file.
-If any CRCON upgrade implies updating this file, the usual upgrade procedure, as given in official CRCON instructions, will **FAIL**.
+If any CRCON upgrade implies updating this file, the usual CRCON upgrade procedure will **FAIL**.

 To successfully upgrade your CRCON, you'll have to revert the changes back, then reinstall this plugin.

 To revert to the original file :
 ```shell
 cd /root/hll_rcon_tool